How to apologize for being late exercise

 Close

-5. A way to ask if something has been done or said without you, is
+5. When finally arriving, a way to ask the others what has been done or said without you, is

-(phrase) This is a polite phrase to use after apologizing for being late.
-In this context it is always used with "I hope" before the phrase.
-In Spanish: "no me he perdido mucho".
+(phrase) This is a polite phrase to use after apologizing for being late when you finally arrive.
+It's basically used to ask the people there to tell you about what has happened before you arrived.
+In Spanish: "espero que no me he perdido mucho".

 Close